dancosta-fed/dancosta-fed/README.md

 <br><br>
 ## Show Case Projects

+<i><strong>Full Stack</strong><i/>
+ - I've created a simple authentication app from scratch.
+Created the API using Ruby on Rails and using Nextjs and Tpescript, I've done the interface.

+ User can be created | Login and Logout | Home page and Dashboard

+ 💻 see the Github Code (backend - Rails): https://github.com/dancosta-fed/restaurants-api
+  💻 see the Github Code (frontend - Nextjs/Typescript): https://github.com/dancosta-fed/auth_next_app

 <i><strong>Ruby on Rails</strong><i/>

 - At Le Wagon Bootcamp, we worked a lot with Ruby and Ruby on Rails.
 We worked in teams for the final project... and here it is: